 If we are to assume the inclusion of something bad in the Bible is to warn against such things, despite no statement to that affect, then endless more rules can be conjured.
 For example:

 - Dogs are mentioned in the Bible 40 times, and in every mention they are described disparagingly.
 They are said to be lowly and unclean, used as an allegory for sodomites (Deut 23:17,18), and said to be no part of the New System (Rev 22:15).
 Yet, the Watchtower does not conclude dogs are not for Christians.

-- Eye paint is mentioned twice, once in reference to wicked queen Jezebel (2 Kings 9:30) and secondly to apostate Israel (Jer 4:30), yet the Watchtower does not forbid eye makeup.
+- The wearing of eye paint is mentioned twice, once in reference to wicked queen Jezebel (2 Kings 9:30) and secondly to apostate Israel (Jer 4:30), yet the Watchtower does not forbid eye makeup.

 Why does the Watchtower not hold birthdays to the same standard?

 2 Samuel contains the only instance where a siesta is mentioned in the Bible, and results in a beheading.